 Change Your Dog’s Diet

 It is one of the primary solutions to get rid of dog tear stains.
-Many proved that with a poor diet or unhealthy diet, your dog might be prone to a dog tear stains.
+Many proved that your dog might be prone to dog tear stains with a poor diet or unhealthy diet.

 As a fur parent, you should look after your dog’s food and consider changing it if it makes a difference.
 You can try to replace it with a high-quality, grain-free diet instead.

-Because with a grain-based diet, it won’t allow your dog to have long-term health benefits.
+Because of a grain-based diet, it won’t allow your dog to have long-term health benefits.
 And it can also cause allergic reactions to your dog that may result in excess tearing and other related problems.
+These dog foods are best for tear stains.

 When your dog suffers from tear stains, you should also pay attention to the water your fur baby drinks.
 They should drink purified, distilled water to drink because tap water can be toxic.